 I try to be as honest as possible in my posts about living abroad.
 But you, dear reader, must remember that I have been here for nearly six years now, so naturally all the trepidation, the worry, most of the confusion and the anxiety of the first few months and years have dissipated.
 My ‘Big Move’ was in large part a personal adventure at a time in my life when I needed to make a decision as to whether I was going to dedicate my life entirely to one path or to make a change in search of something new.

 Like my new correspondents, and perhaps like many of you, I wanted more out of life than what I had created for myself thus far.
 I felt an unexplainable void and an indescribable need for new air, new scenery, new people, new everything.
 And to be quite honest I didn’t want any part of the life that I had – even if it meant giving up a lucrative career, a fiancé, a long-lost love, and my family.
-I was prepared to start all over again, which is the single most important part of an adventure like the one I’m on.
+There are plenty of things to consider before you move abroad, but you need to be prepared to start all over again, which is the single most important part of an adventure like the one I’m on.
 You have to be willing to start again from the beginning.

 Some of you might say, “Yeah, well, all that’s okay with me.
 I just want something different.”